joejcollins/rhapsody-angel/queens/2025-bella.md

 ## 2025 Marked Queen

+2025-08-08 Saw the queen but no eggs or brood.
+There is only a small patch of brood.

 2027-07-21 Added two more frames so now they are on cross 10s with dummy boards.

 2025-07-14 Saw eggs and brood but didn't see the queen.
 There is stored syrup but nothing in the super.